jeremykendall/php-domain-parser/README.md

 // will return a Nullable Resolved domain
 ~~~

-It is possible to access the labels that compose the underlying public suffix domain using the following call:
+It is possible to access the labels composing the underlying public suffix domain using the following call:

 ~~~php
 <?php